lacie-life/lacie-life.github.io/_posts/2023-09-16-3D-Detection.md

 on leveraging other views for predicting 3D objects, e.g. the cylindrical view (CYV), a combination of the range-view, bird’s-eye view (BEV), and/or point-view (PV).

-<b> Note: potentials and challenges of the range-based methods </b> Range image is a dense and compact 2D representation, so
+<b> Note: Potentials and challenges of the range-based methods </b> Range image is a dense and compact 2D representation, so
 the conventional or specialized 2D convolutions can be seamlessly applied on range images, which makes the feature extraction process quite efficient.
 Nevertheless, compared to bird’s-eye view detection, detection from the range view is vulnerable to occlusion and scale variation.
 Hence, feature extraction from the